 - 9% reduced risk of fatal coronary heart disease

-The nomenclature here can be confusing, as there are multiple omega-6 and omega-3 fatty acids with 22-carbon chains and five double bonds which are collectively referred to as DPA.
+There are multiple omega-6 and omega-3 fatty acids with 22-carbon chains and five double bonds which are collectively referred to as DPA.
 However, DPA is often used to refer to the omega-3 clupanodonic acid, also written as 22:5 n-3, and from here will be used as such.

 DPA is an intermediate omega-3 between EPA and DHA.
 The synthetization of DHA typically involves a process of omega-3s being converted into increasingly longer-chain fatty acids, culminating in EPA, then DPA, and finally DHA.
 DPA is typically found in the same dietary sources as DHA and EPA—salmon, anchovies, tuna, and other fatty fish—which they accumulate from microalgae and species that feed on microalgae.